If you can't find what you're looking for please contact recruitment@sepa.org.uk

 We use a blind hiring policy to ensure a fair and equitable review process.
 This means we remove identifying information such as names, ages and educational institutions from applications before they are reviewed by our Hiring Managers.
 This allows us to focus solely on your skills and experience and so we can evaluate every candidate on an equal basis.

-Applications are assessed based on the criteria in the job advert and shortlisted candidates are invited to attend a panel-based interview.
+Applications are assessed based on the criteria in the job advert and career role profile and shortlisted candidates are invited to attend a panel-based interview.
 You should normally hear from us within 2 weeks of the closing date.
 For some roles you will be asked to prepare a presentation and for others you may be asked to perform tests on the day of interview.
 You will be given at least a week’s notice of the interview and selection process and told about any preparation that you need to do.

 Following interview you will be informed of the outcome and offered feedback.
 The Hiring Manager will indicate the timescales for this at interview.